Will Jared Goff Score a TD Against the Chiefs Thursday Night Football in Week 1?

 Odds to score a TD this game: +1000 (Bet $10 to win $100 if he scores a TD)

-- In the ground game, Goff totaled 73 yards rushing on 29 attempts (4.3 yards per game) last season.
+- In the trenches last year, Goff proved effective by rushing for 73 yards.

-- In 17 games last season, he did not rush for a single touchdown.
+- In 17 games last year, he did not rush for a single touchdown.

 Jared Goff Game Log (2022)